mesosphere-backup/terraform-dcos/aws/README.md

 ### Configure your Cloud Provider Credentials

-**Configure your AWS ssh Keys**
+##### Configure your AWS ssh Keys

-In the `variable.tf` there is a `key_name` variable.
+In the `variable.tf` there is a `ssh_key_name` variable.
 This key must be added to your host machine running your terraform script as it will be used to log into the machines to run setup scripts.
 The default is `default`.
 You can find aws documentation that talks about this [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws).

 When you have your key available, you can use ssh-add.

 ```bash
 ssh-add ~/.ssh/path_to_you_key.pem
 ```

+_*NOTE*: When using an ssh agent it is best to add it the command above to your `~/.bash_profile`, next time your terminal gets reopened, it will reload your keys automatically._

-**Configure your IAM AWS Keys**
+##### Configure your IAM AWS Keys

 You will need your AWS aws_access_key_id and aws_secret_access_key.
-If you dont have one yet, you can get them from the AWS documetnation [here]( http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
+If you don't have one yet, you can get them from the AWS documentation [here]( http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
 When you finally get them, you can install it in your home directory.
 The default location is `$HOME/.aws/credentials` on Linux and OS X, or `"%USERPROFILE%\.aws\credentials"` for Windows users.

 Here is an example of the output when you're done: